KulikDM/pythresh/docs/benchmark.rst

 All thresholders have a tendency to over predict the contamination level of the outlier scores.
-This will lead to not only mis-classifying inliers based on the outlier detection method's capabilities but also further inliers which will lead to a loss of significant data with which to work with.
+This will lead to not only mis-classifying inliers based on the outlier detection method's capabilities but also additional inliers which will lead to a loss of significant data with which to work with.
 Therefore it is important to note which thresholders have the highest potential to over predict.

 To evaluate the over predictive nature of each thresholder, the ratio between the predicted and true contamination level will be used.
 The